bonsairobo/building-blocks/DESIGN.md

     surfaces.
 We would like to support both schemes.
   - For cubic meshes, the fastest algorithm we know of to produce efficient meshes is coined as "Greedy Meshing" by the 0fps blog.
-  - For smooth meshes, the most pervasive algorithm is Marching Cubes.
-However, we found the Naive Surface Nets algorithm to be simpler to implement and just as efficient, if not moreso.
+  - For smooth meshes, the most pervasive algorithm is Marching Cubes which is referred to as a "primal method."
+Marching Cubes places vertices on the edges of a voxel and constructs an independent mesh component for each voxel.
+There are also "dual methods," which place vertices on the interior of each voxel and connect them using a subset of the dual graph of the voxel lattice.
+We have found (Naive) Surface Nets, a dual method, to be simpler to implement and just as efficient, if not moreso, as Marching Cubes.
-  - We've also considered the Dual Contouring family of algorithms for smooth meshing.
-While they offer more control over the shape of a mesh, they are also more complex and thus expensive to compute.
-For now, we've decided not to pursue these algorithms, but we are open to any contributions in this area.
+  - Another dual method, "Dual Contouring of Hermite Data," is essentially the same as Surface Nets, but it works on an octree and optimizes quadratic error functions (QEFs) to place vertices in more accurate locations, which helps with reproducing sharp features.
+This algorithm is rather difficult to optimize, so we are consciously taking it off the table in the near term.
   - While 3D voxel data is required for meshes with arbitrary topologies, one can choose to constrain themselves to a simpler planar topology and reap performance benefits, both in terms of space and time.
 A surface with planar